-Whether you like it or not, every organization has a culture, and organizational culture affects every aspect of an employees’ work experience.
+Whether you like it or not, every organisation has a culture, and organisational culture affects every aspect of an employees’ work experience.
 This includes their attachment to a company and its success, and the employees’ willingness to collaborate with their colleagues.
 All these factors shape the overall work environment, which employees will either thrive or struggle under, and of course – the bottom line.

-To be clear, organizational culture is more than just a list of values or mission objectives.
-Organizational culture consists of established norms, which are built upon the day-to-day actions of employers, managers, and employees.
+To be clear, organisational culture is more than just a list of values or mission objectives.
+Organisational culture consists of established norms, which are built upon the day-to-day actions of employers, managers, and employees.
 This includes:

 - The level of autonomy employees have to make decisions surrounding their work and schedule.

 - The amount of information allowed to circulate amongst employees.

 - How employees are treated when they fail or require assistance from their colleagues.

 This is by no means an exhaustive list, but it should be easy to see how important it is to pay attention to your organisational culture.
 Just as a healthy culture can encourage employees to take initiative, improper management can quickly discourage employees from collaborating with one another.

 As the adage goes: no man is an island.
 Sure, it might be a bit cliche, but it’s true.
 Collaboration forms the backbone of every organisation.
 Good collaboration taps into the strengths of every employee, allowing work to progress efficiently and innovation to develop.

 But collaboration can only occur when employees are willing to shoulder the burdens of one another.
 This can mean reshuffling responsibilities to unblock bottlenecks, being willing to listen to one another, or simply sharing knowledge required for one’s co-workers to get their job done.

 Naturally, such an environment can be difficult to establish when employees are pitted against one another.
 Organisations that evaluate employees based on hard numbers alone tend to create such antagonistic environments.
 When employees are evaluated comparatively, it takes away much of the incentive for them to help one another.